MarcelNwaukwa/Afro-Express/README.md

 # 🌐 Campaign Automation

-A Python script for sending promotional emails to general event attendees who haven't been segmented into behavioral clusters.
+A Python script for automated email campaign communication to event attendees segmented into behavioral clusters.

 ## 🎯 Purpose